nschloe/nschloe.github.io/_posts/2022-05-20-math-on-github.md

 Apart from that: Great!
 This works in README.mds, issues, discussions, including the _Preview_ tab.

+_Note:_ In an earlier version, the article said that `\newcommand` would work.
+Apparently this has been removed shortly after release.
+See [here](https://github.com/github/feedback/discussions/17167) for a bug report.

 ## The Bad

 ### The syntax